Call now in confidence immediate help & advice 24/7

 Substance abuse leads to denial, and the problem drinker or drug user will have all types of excuses for why things are going wrong in their life.
 They may even believe that it is these substances that allow them to cope with all the bad stuff.

 If you feel trapped by addiction, your only positive option is to break away.
-It is probably too late for you to be able to control your drinking or drug use and once this control is gone it never comes back.

 Your only real option is to choose permanent abstinence from these substances.